Square Payment Fees: What You Need to Know in 2024

 Transaction fees

 Square transaction fees are charged per transaction and are automatically deducted from the total when a person uses their bank card for payment.
 Thus, the company that accepts the payment will obtain the transaction sum minus the fee on its bank account.
+And how much does Square charge per transaction?
 Square percentage fees vary according to the type of transaction.

-• Card-present transactions.
-No matter what card a customer utilizes (swipe, contactless, mobile wallet), Square charges 2.6% plus 10 cents for each transaction.
+- Card-present transactions.
+No matter what card a customer utilizes (swipe, contactless, mobile wallet), Square charges 2.6% + 10 cents for each transaction.

-• Card-not-present transactions.
+- Card-not-present transactions.
 In this case, card details are entered manually.
-Since such episodes incur more fraud risks, Square credit card fees are higher (3.5% plus 15 cents).
+Since such episodes incur more fraud risks, Square credit card fees are higher (3.5% + 15 cents).

-• Online transactions.
-Whether they are made via Square’s Online Store or utilizing APIs, the fee is the same – 2.9% plus 30 cents.
+- Online transactions.
+Whether they are made via Square’s Online Store or utilizing APIs, the fee is the same—2.9% + 30 cents.

-• Invoices.
-When you send an invoice to the client, it will cost you 3.3% plus 30 cents if it is a card payment or 1% (but not less than $1) if it is a bank transfer.
+- Invoices.
+When you send an invoice to the client, it will cost you 3.3% + 30 cents if it is an online card payment or 1% (but not less than $1) if it is an ACH transaction.

 Hardware fees

-These are rather one-time costs than regular fees which a company must allocate to buy one of Square devices.
-Square readers for magstripe ($10) and contactless cards and chips ($59) are the most affordable.
-A Square terminal and Square register are big-ticket items for which you must fork out $299 and $799 correspondingly.
+These are rather one-time costs than regular fees that a company must allocate to buy one of Square devices.
+Square readers are the most affordable: the first one is free and $10 for each additional one.
+A Square terminal and Square register are big-ticket items for which you must fork out $299 and $799, respectively.

 Software fees